Vision-Enhancing Superfoods for Your Eyes Image

 Goji Berries

-You may have heard of these berries; they have been advertised as a super fruit.
-For once the advertisements are very close to the truth.
+You may have heard of these berries before.
+They have often been advertised as a super fruit, and that’s definitely the case!
 These great-tasting red berries offer a cornucopia of vitamins, minerals, proteins, and amino acids that our bodies need.
 They have long been a part of the diet of people living in Tibet and Mongolia where they grow naturally.

-You may have trouble finding the fresh fruits, dried fruits are more readily available in the United States.
-With the increase in popularity of this super fruit that may soon change.
+While you may have trouble finding fresh goji berries, dried fruits are more readily available in the United States.
+And, with the increase in popularity of this super fruit, you may soon see fresh goji at your supermarket as well.
 For now, check your local health food store as well as any bulk food stores.
 Or, order them online from Amazon or other retailers.

 Persimmons

 Who knew that this native Chinese fruit could be so beneficial to your eye health?
-Persimmons contain lutein, lycopene, vitamin A, beta carotene, zeaxanthin, and cryptoxanthin.
+Persimmons contain lutein, lycopene, vitamin A, beta carotene, zeaxanthin, and cryptoxanthin, which we know are all very good for the eyes.

-All these big words have one thing in common: they are natural enemies of the free radicals.
+All these complicated-sounding nutrients have one thing in common: they are natural enemies of free radicals.
 Free radicals are derived from oxygen and contribute to aging and disease.
 They can have a major negative impact on our eyes.
 Antioxidants are the key to balancing the number of free radicals in our bodies.

-Persimmons are another good source of vitamin C which has been shown to be very beneficial to eye health.
+Persimmons are another good source of vitamin C, which is very beneficial to eye health.
 Our bodies can’t store vitamin C, so it’s important to have good sources of this vitamin in our daily diet.
-Persimmons are fruits that provide an alternative for people who can’t consume citrus juices.
+If you’re allergic to citrus or just don’t like it, persimmons are a great natural alternative to up your vitamin C intake.

 You can see why it is especially important to get your daily dose of vitamin C!